selavan/ict720_software_2025_TBD/README.md

 2. **Objective**
 - Ensure the status of the baby while parents are in the different rooms or during the nighttime.
+- To detect facial expression analysis of the baby _(identifying crying or distressed facial cues)_
+- To detect sound detection of the baby _(microphone data to detect crying sounds)_

 ## 3. **Hardware**